1992 Formula One World Championship: Race 6: Monaco

 In Monaco, the Williamses were again dominant, with Mansell taking six poles in six with Patrese beside him, Senna third, Alesi fourth, Berger fifth and Schumacher sixth.
 At the start, Senna got ahead of Patrese while Schumacher took Alesi and Berger into the first corner.
 However, Alesi took fourth back at Mirabeau and then the race settled down.
 The order was: Mansell, Senna, Patrese, Alesi, Schumacher and Berger.

 Patrese began to attack Senna but then began to drop back with gearbox troubles.
 On lap 12, Schumacher tried to pass Alesi and the two collided, and an electronic box was damaged in Alesi's car, with Schumacher getting ahead.
 Alesi continued to stay fifth for another 16 laps before the damage forced him to retire on lap 28.
-This promoted Berger to fifth, a place which he held for just under 5 laps before he had to retire from gearbox troubles.
+This promoted Berger to fifth, a place which he held for just under five laps before he had to retire from gearbox troubles.

-On lap 60, Alboreto, just about to be lapped by Senna, spun in front of him and Senna lost another 10 seconds.
+On lap 60, Alboreto, just about to be lapped by Senna, spun in front of him and Senna lost another ten seconds.
 Then, there was a loose wheelnut in Mansell's car and Mansell had to pit and rejoined behind Senna.
 He closed the gap quickly but with overtaking being extremely hard, Senna was able to legally block every move that Mansell made.
 Senna won from Mansell, Patrese, Schumacher, Brundle and Bertrand Gachot.

 Race 7: Canada

 There was a change in Circuit Gilles Villeneuve in Montreal, Canada with Senna taking his 61st career pole position ahead of Patrese, Mansell, Berger, Schumacher and Herbert.
 At the start, Mansell got ahead of Patrese and behind them Brundle was able to get by Herbert.
 The order was: Senna, Mansell, Patrese, Berger, Schumacher and Brundle.

-The race settled down for the first 14 laps but then on lap 15, Mansell attacked Senna at the final chicane and hit a kerb, pushing his car into the air.
+The race settled down for the first fourteen laps, but on lap 15 Mansell attacked Senna at the final chicane and hit a kerb, pushing his car into the air.
 It landed nose-first into the gravel and spun back onto the track.
-Mansell claimed that Senna had pushed him off the track.
+Mansell claimed Senna had pushed him off the track.
 He was out and this forced Patrese to slow down and suddenly Berger went through to second.
 Senna then began to pull away from the field and the stops changed nothing.
 Senna still led Berger, Patrese, Schumacher, Brundle and Herbert.
 Herbert went out on lap 34 with clutch troubles.

 Senna lost a certain victory when electrical failure put him out on lap 38.
 Behind them, Brundle passed Schumacher for third and this became second when Patrese's gearbox failed on lap 44.
 However, Brundle only lasted for two more laps before he retired with transmission trouble.
 Berger won from Schumacher, Alesi, Wendlinger, de Cesaris and Érik Comas.